-The farmer will check the market price, Size of market, demand supply, and farmer will also think how to sell the crop either per Kg or per quintal to make more profit here the farmer is also applying some logic and algorithm to complete the work ineffective way to get more profit these ideas came from experience and challenges faced by the same or other farmers.
-In technical term, if we talk about any programming language without any algorithm it’s not possible to write any effective logic.
-Before writing any logic in any programming language we should think about the below things.
+The farmer will check the market price, Size of the market, demand-supply, and the farmer will also think about how to sell the crop either per Kg or per quintal to make more profit here the farmer is also applying some logic and algorithm to complete the work ineffective way to get more profit these ideas came from experience and challenges faced by the same or other farmers.
+In technical terms, if we talk about any programming language without any algorithm, it’s not possible to write any effective logic.

 Components of Algorithm

-As we know algorithms are sequences of steps to be followed to get some output we need to provide some inputs to an algorithm one good example from daily life is when we need sugar as output we have to give sugarcane as input.
-These days, smartphones are coming with a face lock where you have to come in front of the camera and your face will be taken as input and the algorithm will judge your face by using your face cut, wrinkles, Hairs, and different parameters, then compares with stored face, which was given first time to mobile.
+As we know, algorithms are sequences of steps to be followed to get some output; we need to provide some inputs to an algorithm; one good example from daily life is when we need sugar as output, we have to give sugarcane as input.
+These days, smartphones are coming with a face lock where you have to come in front of the camera and your face will be taken as input, and the algorithm will judge your face by using your face cut, wrinkles, Hairs, and different parameters, then compares with stored face, which was given first time to mobile.

-After having inputs and introduction to algorithms then the next step to follow is the sequencing of steps present in the algorithm according to what output we want we have to arrange steps present in the algorithm.
+After having inputs and introduction to algorithms, then the next step to follow is the sequencing of steps present in the algorithm; according to what output we want, we have to arrange steps present in the algorithm.

 Applications of Algorithm

-If an employee is coming from the office he will think to reach home as soon as possible and he will try to take the shortest path to cover the distance.
+If an employee is coming from the office, he will think to reach home as soon as possible, and he will try to take the shortest path to cover the distance.

-- If you are searching for any item on any shopping site next time you will get a similar type of item as a suggestion.
+- If you are searching for any item on any shopping site next time, you will get a similar type of item as a suggestion.

-- If you are watching any video on YouTube next time you will get similar type suggestions as recommended video for you.
+- If you are watching any video on YouTube next time, you will get similar type suggestions as recommended video for you.

 Characteristics of Algorithm

-Below are the characteristics of Introduction To algorithm
+Below are the characteristics mentioned:

-Each algorithm should be clear and unambiguous.
+- Definiteness: Each algorithm should be clear and unambiguous.

-Each line of an algorithm should be essentials.
+- Effectiveness: Each line of an algorithm should be essentials.
 We should try to write in a simple way so it would be basic.

-The algorithm should be common for the set of input and requirements so the same algorithm can apply in multiple places according to the user’s requirements.
+- Generality: The algorithm should be common for the set of input and requirements so the same algorithm can apply in multiple places according to the user’s requirements.

-Advantages of Algorithms
+Advantages and Disadvantage of Algorithms

 - Algorithms can be broken down into different pieces, which will be easy to implement practically.